Posterior Screws - No direct vertebral body derotation

 7. Compression and distraction

-The concave screws of the PTC are distracted and locked sequentially on each level from cranial to caudal.
+The concave screws of the PTC are distracted and locked.

-Compression of the convexity of the main thoracic curve
+Compression of the convex side of the main thoracic curve

 This is performed sequentially on each level from cranial to caudal achieving further correction of the scoliosis and vertebral derotation.

-Distraction of the concavity of the main thoracic curve
+Distraction on the concave side of the main thoracic curve

-Starting from cranial, gentle distraction is applied sequentially on each level between the concave screws of the main thoracic curve; to take up the slack as they are being locked.
+Gentle distraction is applied sequentially between the concave screws from caudal to cranial of the main thoracic curve; taking up the slack as they are being locked.

 8. Spinal fusion